-"Emerging evidence - mostly from animal studies, but also some human data - suggests that isolated nutrients [like fructose], additives such as artificial sweeteners [like aspartame and saccharin] or emulsifiers [like carboxymethylcellulose and polysorbate-80] can negatively influence the gut microbiome," Marx said.
+"Emerging evidence - mostly from animal studies, but also some human data - suggests that isolated nutrients (like fructose), additives such as artificial sweeteners (like aspartame and saccharin) or emulsifiers (like carboxymethylcellulose and polysorbate-80) can negatively influence the gut microbiome," Dr Marx said.

-Poor gut microbiota diversity - as well as a diet high in sugar - may contribute to chronic inflammation, which has been linked to a host of mental and physical issues, Lane said.

-"Interactions between increased inflammation and the brain are thought to drive the development of depression," she added.
+Poor gut microbiota diversity - as well as a diet high in sugar - may contribute to chronic inflammation, which has been linked to a host of mental and physical issues, Dr Lane said.
+"Interactions between increased inflammation and the brain are thought to drive the development of depression," she said.